Enalean/tuleap-documentation-en/languages/en/user-guide/tracker-v3.rst

     with new custom fields.
 However before you decide to create a new field make sure that there isn't a predefined field that already plays the same role.
-By using predefined fields whenever possible, you'll contribute to keep the global SYS\_PRODUCT\_NAME environment consistent and make it easier for visitors, contributors or new team members to switch from project to another.
+By using predefined fields whenever possible, you'll contribute to keep the global |SYSPRODUCTNAME| environment consistent and make it easier for visitors, contributors or new team members to switch from project to another.